-The cost model presented in this tab is an initial review and analysis of the construction costs associated with the High School Project at the Minnie Howard Campus as currently understood by the team.
+The cost model presented in this tab is our team's initial review and analysis of the construction costs associated with the High School Project at the Minnie Howard Campus as currently understood by the team.

-A cost model at this phase of a project takes a conservative approach due to the number of unknowns, ongoing stakeholder input, and Owner decisions still to be made.
+A cost model at this phase of a project takes a conservative approach due to the number of unknowns, ongoing stakeholder input, and owner decisions still to be made.
 As can be seen in the figure to the right, as the project time elapses, the cost of decisions, or lack thereof, come at a high risk of budget increase and schedule delays.
 Therefore, it is important to fully examine the levels of uncertainty and risk in the current project assumptions at this phase.
 It is for this reason that the cost model includes a comprehensive listing of the potential elements that might be incurred during the construction phase of the project.
 This includes a line item for City of Alexandria on and off site requirements that often arise during the DSUP process.

-The cost model looks at distinct cost elements, as each of these elements have different cost drivers and underlying assumptions.
+Our cost model has looked at distinct cost elements, as each of these elements have different cost drivers and underlying assumptions.
 As such, scope decisions and design considerations will impact project costs in different manners.
-By breaking down the costs into these elements, ACPS can more confidently understand the dynamic nature of better informing assumptions and their risks as scope decisions are formalized.
+By breaking down the costs into these elements the owner can more confidently understand the dynamic nature of better informing assumptions and their risks as scope decisions are formalized.

 The cost model represents the best parametric probable construction estimate based on the assumptions at this phase of the project and is a dynamic tool designed to help advise during the decision-making process to confirm the project scope.
-Each major element has an associated 'confidence level', the objective of utilizing this tool will be to conduct informative discussions and activities that bring all elements to a "high" level of confidence.
+We have outlined each major element with a 'confidence level', the objective of utilizing this tool will be to conduct informative discussions and activities that bring all elements to a "high" level of confidence.

-This will allow ACPS and the design team to track progress related to the critical cost decisions, program and square footage assumptions, and unit costs until these can be informed by actual design documents.
+This will allow the team to track progress related to the critical cost decisions, program and square footage assumptions, and unit costs until these can be informed by actual design documents.
 This process will continue through the design of the project.